The Future Of Telehealth

 There is no question that your practice should embrace virtual visits and other telemedicine solutions.
 The growth in the industry means that many providers will be offering this service and patients will look for providers who offer it.
 For your patients, continuity of care is an important feature.
 If they do explore telehealth options, they will want to use the same doctor who they see regularly.

-Telemedicine is also a cost-efficient solution for your practice, and it improves outcomes for your long-standing and chronic patients.
+Telemedicine software is also a cost-efficient solution for your practice, and it improves outcomes for your long-standing and chronic patients.

-Patient convenience is important, but behind the scenes, the PrognoCIS solution makes sure that you gather all the data necessary to make billing and payment cycles more efficient.
+Patient convenience is important, but behind the scenes, the PrognoCIS virtual visit solution makes sure that you gather all the data necessary to make billing and payment cycles more efficient.
 It integrates with your current EHR protocol to allow for the perfect accompaniment to your record-keeping process for improved outcomes and better patient care.

 With PrognoCIS, you will have access to all the latest information on telehealth medical billing, payment, and reimbursement so that you’re always prepared to meet the current regulatory needs.
 It is fully HIPAA compliant and helps you to communicate with patients and vendors in a secure and timely fashion.